 - take Humanities 201 (HUM 201) usually in the Fall semester of the second year.

-May a student switch from the Search program to the Life program, and vice-versa?
+May a student switch from one program to another program?

 A student who begins in “Search” and has completed Humanities 101-102 may complete the F1 requirement by taking a course that is designated as completing the Life program.
 By the same token a student who begins in Life and completes Religious Studies 101-102 may fulfill the F1 requirement by taking Humanities 201.
 Please see the note below on prerequisites for Search, however.

-What caveats should a student keep in mind in registering for Search or Life?
+What caveats should a student keep in mind in registering for their F1?